BigWigsMods/packager/README.md

 __release.sh__ will attempt to load environment variables from a `.env` file in the topdir or current working directory.
 You can also edit __release.sh__ and enter the tokens near the top of the file.
-Note that if you use either of these methods of setting the environment variables, you will not be able to override them on the command line.